UCL-ARC/mkdocs-dsh-docs/docs/1-DSH_Intro.md

 Data Save Haven services are free at point of use by default.

 !!! important
-    Check our [Status page](6-Cluster_status_page.md) to see the current status of DSH HPC Services machines and planned outages.
+    For the current status and planned outages for the DSH Research Compute Services specifically, check our [DSH Research Compute Status page](6-Cluster_status_page.md) .

 Use of these services is subject to a common set of [terms and conditions](7-Terms_and_Conditions.md)